-As in all previous assessment exercises, the Public Procurement Model of Excellence (PPME) Tool was used to analyse the data collected in 2021 from 787 Entities.
-These Entities covered the low to high spend spectrum throughout the Country.
-This gave the data the national characteristic making the results reflect the national levels of compliance with the requirements of the Public Procurement Act, 2003 (Act 663) as amended.
+As in all previous assessment exercises, the Public Procurement Model of Excellence (PPME) tool was used to analyse the data collected in 2022 from 787 Entities.
+These Entities covered the low to high spend spectrum throughout the country.
+This gave the data the national characteristic, making the results reflect the national levels of compliance with the requirements of the Public Procurement Act, 2003 (Act 663) as amended.

-All the factors used in the Assessment Exercise showed that nationally, in 2021 there had been an overall decline in the conduct of public procurement relative to 2020.
+All the factors used in the Assessment Exercise showed that nationally, in 2022 there had been an overall improvement in the conduct of public procurement relative to 2021.